 Last week Google announced through its Commerce blog that Product Listing Ads (PLAs), which drive Google Shopping results, are now eligible to appear on smartphones around the globe.
 The announcement emphasizes the global reach of PLAs, their compatibility with mobile devices, and their integration into Enhanced Campaigns.

 PLAs are making the inevitable leap to mobile.
 In our last blog post, we explored how rapidly PLAs have grown since shifting to paid inclusion.
 The popular ad format is now receiving a boost from Enhanced Campaigns.
-Timing of the announcement also coincides with the roll out of paid-inclusion PLAs in other countries.
+The timing of the announcement also coincides with the roll-out of paid-inclusion PLAs in other countries.
 Currently, the ad format is available in the United Kingdom, Germany, France, Japan, Italy, Spain, Netherlands, Brazil, Australia, Switzerland, and the Czech Republic.

 A Note about Enhanced PLA Campaigns:

 Google recommends upgrading to “increase coverage”.
 However, be aware that the impression share data Google is showing for these campaigns (you may see things like “>10%” or “<90%”) is not accurate.
 We have confirmed with our AdWords reps that this information is not reporting for PLA campaigns yet.